rummik/blockchain-sync/readme.md

     }
   ],

+  "//": "List of domains that should never be blocked", "allowlist": [
+    {
+      "//": "The instance's domain name",
+      "domain": "example.com"
+    }
+  ],

   "//": "Actions to be taken on instances in a set of reason lists", "//": "Consult the block lists you include to determine which lists are available", "actions": [